 Affiliated Service Providers.
 Other potential conflicts might include conflicts between the Fund and its affiliated and unaffiliated service providers (e.g., conflicting duties of loyalty).
-In addition to providing investment management services through the SID, BBH provides administrative, custody, shareholder servicing and fund accounting services to the Fund.
+In addition to providing investment management and administrative services through the SID, BBH provides custody, shareholder servicing and fund accounting services to the Fund.
 BBH may have conflicting duties of loyalty while servicing the Fund and/or opportunities to further its own interest to the detriment of the Fund.
-For example, in negotiating fee arrangements with affiliated service providers, BBH acting in its capacity as the Fund's administrator is the primary valuation agent of the Fund.
+For example, in negotiating fee arrangements with affiliated service providers, BBH may have an incentive to agree to higher fees than it would in the case of unaffiliated providers.
+BBH acting in its capacity as the Fund's administrator is the primary valuation agent of the Fund.
 BBH values securities and assets in the Fund according to the Fund's valuation policies.
 Because the Investment Adviser's advisory and administrative fees are calculated by reference to a Fund's net assets, BBH and its affiliates may have an incentive to seek to overvalue certain assets.